-I went to a parochial school where “one size fits all” education was the only way to do anything!
+I went to a traditional school where “one size fits all” education was the only way to do anything!
 It was always 1. watch the teacher, 2. read the book, 3. do the worksheets and 4. write a report, do the homework or pass in the paper.
 Over and over again.
 The only time that ever changed was when we had a Science Fair or an Art Fair.
 I could actually build something!
 In the 7th grade Science Fair, I built a model of a seismometer!
 In the 9th grade Art Fair, I sculpted a head out of oatmeal on a papier-mâché form!
 I was in heaven.

 I spent hours on each of them and learned a lot in the process.
 I was engaged, I found resources and I was able to express what I knew in a form I was happy in.
 Now, I didn’t become a geologist or an artist but I did learn the benefits of doing something that I loved and that I needed to be patient and persistent to complete the tasks.

 That is what action and expression is all about.
 Action and expression uses the Strategic network of the brain.
 To me, it is where the fun begins with UDL as this is where the students show us what they have learned!
-This is also where the students take over by using their executive functions to set their goals, plan their projects and deliver proof of what they know using multiple means of action and expression.
+This is also where the students take over by using their executive functions to strategize, plan their projects and deliver proof of what they know using multiple means of action and expression.
 In the first two principles of UDL we have provided students with multiple means of engagement and representation to get them involved with the information on multiple levels.
 This strategy is now fulfilled by the students showing us what they have learned in the process.
 Their responses will show their variability and their uniqueness.

 Where the Fun Begins